sunlightpolicy/opendatapoliciesstatic/browse/by-date.md

 {% include base.html %}

-These are all the open-data policies we have on this site:
+These are all the open-data policies we have on this site, listed from oldest to newest:

 <ul>
 {% assign docs = site.documents | sort: "date" %}